 Argentina is the eighth largest country in the world.
-It’s long narrow shape, stretching from the tropics to the tundra, provide a variety of natural wonders to learn about.
-Interestingly, most people who live in Argentina are descended from Europe and its capital city, Buenos Aires, is often known as “Paris of the South.”
+It’s long, narrow shape, stretching from the tropics to the tundra, provide a variety of natural wonders to learn about.
+Interestingly, most people who live in Argentina are descended from Europe and Argentina’s capital city, Buenos Aires, is often known as “Paris of the South.”

-Check out all the resources below to study Argentina and grab the FREE printable portion.
+Check out all the resources below to learn about Argentina and grab the FREE printable portion.